Guni-sms/guni-n8n-node/README.md

 ## Version history

-v0.1.0 – Initial release.
-Supports sending SMS And MMS via Guni API with dynamic sender IDs and message type selection.
+v1.0.2 – Initial release.
+Supports sending as well as receiving SMS And MMS via Guni API with dynamic sender IDs and message type selection.